 Paris is an excellent place to live for expatriates in terms of work-life balance, job security, quality of life, culture, gastronomy, healthcare, childcare, and school quality.
 However, once you have decided to move to Paris, you might wonder where to live and rent a long-term furnished apartment as an expat since this capital city seems vast with its 20 arrondissements and many suburban towns nearby.
 This blog will give you insider advice about the best places to live in Paris as an expat.

 The Marais area is one of the trendiest and most diverse neighborhoods in Paris, with countless fashion shops (from big French brands to local independent fashion designers' boutiques), galleries, restaurants, and bars.
-Despite being a hot spot during Fashion week and the LGBTQ capital of the city, it is also the right area to live for the art and fashion crowd.
+Despite being a hot spot during Fashion week and the LGBTQ capital of Paris, it is also the right area to live for the art and fashion crowd.
 Many foreign influencers, stylists, fashionistas, and artists rent their apartments in Le Marais.
 Strolling around the neighborhood, you won't even notice that you are in Paris, hearing people speaking all different languages in the street.
 However, the rent price of Le Marais is among the highest in central Paris.

 The Sentier district, known as the "Silicon Valley" of Paris (Silicon Sentier), is home to many rising local startups and multinational companies in the IT, Tech, and multimedia industry, such as Facebook, Le Bon Coin, and BlaBlaCar.
 The Bourse area used to house the Paris Stock Exchange stands in the famous Place de la Bourse.
 This financial business district still plays an essential role in Paris's finance and banking industry.